SelbiEreshova/CS319-Luna-Student-Club-Manager/README.md

+# Importand note
+Please consider 'backend' as the default branch for now.
+(Tentative)

 # Student Club Manager
 Student club manager is a web based application project for CS319.
 This project is designed for students and club managers at university.
 This project aims at to provide an effective implementation of a club manager for both sides of user, students and clubs and makes it far easier to arrange and attend the club activities and follow a particular club.